mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/app-dev-kit/content/baseline-styles.md

 typography, color, and layout.
 They are designed to be easily overridden and customized to fit the needs of your application.

-## Consuming Baseline Styles in your app
+## Consuming Baseline Styles in an application

-### Modify your angular.json
+### Modify angular.json

-Add the Baseline Styles to your angular.json's stylePreprocessorOptions.
+Add the Baseline Styles to the app's angular.json's stylePreprocessorOptions.

 ```json
 "stylePreprocessorOptions": {